Drewole/stripe-checkout/README.md

 ## Getting Started

+Please use node version 14.20.0 or higher.

+Make sure you are on main branch and run yarn install or npm install to install all dependencies.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev